Gunivers/Bookshelf/docs/contribute/nomenclature.md

 Bookshelf respects certain naming conventions in order to reduce the effort needed to read and understand code.

-- Storage use the snake_case with an indication of the path to the module as prefix.
+- Storage use the snake_case and is limited to the one defined in the shared data section.

-  Example: `bs:<module> my_data`
+  Example: `bs:data <module>.<feature>`
-- Objectives use the snake_case with an indication of the path to the module as prefix.
+- Objectives use the snake_case with a `bs.` prefix.

   Example: `bs.<module>.my_objective`
 - Tags use the snake_case convention with an indication of the path to the module as prefix.